 Why choose this course

-We have an excellent reputation for challenging, innovative, forward-thinking teaching and research.
-Our BA English Literature and French course is innovative and interdisciplinary, allowing you to develop a high level of literary, linguistic and cultural competence.
+Our BA (Hons) English Literature and French course is innovative and interdisciplinary, allowing you to develop a high level of literary, linguistic and cultural competence.

 What you will study

-You’ll spend your third year on placement in a country where the language is spoken, giving you the opportunity to study English literature in one of our partner institutions across Europe and/or work in one of the many companies with which we have links.
+You can spend your third year on placement in a country where French is spoken, giving you the opportunity to study English literature at one of our partner institutions across Europe and/or work in one of the many companies with which we have links.

 The two elements of this unique course complement one another and enhance your learning, giving you unique insights into language, literature and culture.